paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-076-judicial-proceedings.md

 (1) Any judge shall retire upon attaining the age of 70.

-(2) Any judge who meets the age and service requirements set forth in the following table may retire: And the years of service as The judge has a judge are attained age:at least: 6515 6614 6713 6812 6911 7010.
+(2) Any judge who meets the age and service requirements set forth in the following table may retire: The judge has attained age:And the years of service as a judge are at least: 6515 6614 6713 6812 6911 7010.

 (3) Any judge who is not reappointed following the expiration of the term of his office may retire upon the completion of such term, if (A) he has served as a judge of the Tax Court for 15 years or more and (B) not earlier than 9 months preceding the date of the expiration of the term of his office and not later than 6 months preceding such date, he advised the President in writing that he was willing to accept reappointment to the Tax Court.